jb-102/programming-fundamentals-and-javascript-course/README.md

-This repository contains the overview and curriculum for the "Programming Fundamentals and JavaScript" course.
-It covers essential programming concepts, algorithms, data structures, and core JavaScript principles, designed for beginners and aspiring developers to build a strong foundation.

-## Course Title: Programming Fundamentals and JavaScript
+# Course Title: Programming Fundamentals and JavaScript

 ### Overview:
 Dive into the world of programming and JavaScript with this comprehensive course designed for beginners and aspiring developers.
 Learn the essential concepts, tools, and techniques to solve real-world problems and build modern applications.